How to Know What is Taxable Income for a Minister

 - Light bill

 Income tax regulations require that any and all money given to the pastor be reported as income unless certain requirements are met.
-Most churches are not aware that these regulations exist; much less, that failure to follow these regulations may result in heavy fines to the church, the board members and the pastor.
-Let me give you an example.
+Most churches are not aware that these regulations exist; much less, that failure to follow these regulations may result in heavy fines to the church, the board members, and the pastor.

 Church ABC pays Pastor Tom's car payments.
 At the end of the year the total payments were $6,500.00.
 Since the pastor is wholly dedicated to the ministry, he uses his car for both ministry and personal use.
 The church board of directors recognizes his dedication to the call of God on his life and knows that he is unselfish in using his car for church purposes.
 Out of love and admiration, they approve for the church to make all his car payments.
 The problem with this scenario is very big and the consequences are, too!

 This article is not written to scare you, rather it is a trumpet call to the Church.
 We need to know that the times have changed, the laws are real and so are the consequences.
-I am trying to empower you to make the necessary changes.
-Please keep reading to see if there is a tax free way to help the pastor.
+I write so that you may be empowered with the knowledege to make the necessary changes.

 Under the law, this is considered an accountable reimbursement plan that makes the $366.61 paid to the pastor tax free.
 Had the church board of directors not approved the accountable reimbursement plan, the amount paid to the pastor as a car allowance would have been taxable and would have constituted an excess benefit transaction, even though the church paid it to him thinking it was tax free.